- England Delivery

 A lovely, complex rosé and our palest yet, in the Provençal style.
-Sorry, now sold out. £11.95 per bottle.
+Sorry, sold out.

 Back label: This Provençal style of dry rosé was made from 50% Merlot, 30% Cabernet Franc and 20% Cabernet Sauvignon.
 The grapes were harvested early, in September, and the pale juice quickly run off the dark skins for a light, crisp wine.
 12.5% vol.

 This has been the house rosé at Rick Stein's Seafood Restaurant for many years.
 Here's our quote which is shown on the wine list.
 “We made this lighter style of rosé using Merlot, Cabernet Franc and Cabernet Sauvignon grapes - with minimal skin contact - it is crisp, dry and fruity.
 A sort of St.Tropez meets Bordeaux” says Gavin Quinney.’
 (Us quoting them… quoting us.)

 We think this is our best rosé to date - it's quite complex and has lots going on, yet it's easy to drink and refreshing at the same time.
 Sadly though, we only made half the normal amount in 2017, due to the dastardly Spring frost at the end of April which nipped the new buds.
 However, we did use a new plantation at the château of young Cabernet Franc vines in the mix, and that bodes well for the future as the Cabernet gives the wine a lovely streak of minerality.